Wintering Your Plants

 Keep plants several inches away from exterior windows.

 In cold regions, if windows frost overnight, move plants away from windows at dusk.
-You can also slip a heavy shade or other insulating material between plants and glass.

 Homes may offer only 5-10 percent relative humidity in winter.
 Tropical plants which are often houseplants like 40-50 percent.
 Signs of low humidity stress on plants include brown leaf tips and appearance of pests like spider mites.
 A simple, easy way to add humidity is to place plants on top of a pan filled with pebbles and water.
 However this is not suggested for succulents.